auth0/docs/articles/sso/current/introduction.md

 ## SSO with Native Platforms

-Currently, SSO is only possible with native platforms (such as iOS or Android) if the application uses the universal login for authentication.
-The [Swift](/quickstart/native/ios-swift/00-login) and [Android](/quickstart/native/android/00-login) quickstarts provide some examples of usage of universal login for authentication from their respective platforms.
+Currently, SSO is only possible with native platforms (such as iOS or Android) if the application uses the Universal Login for authentication.
+The [Swift](/quickstart/native/ios-swift/00-login) and [Android](/quickstart/native/android/00-login) quickstarts provide some examples of usage of Universal Login for authentication from their respective platforms.